carpentries-incubator/fair-explainable-ml/episodes/7a-OOD-detection-overview.md

 :::::::::::::::::::::::::::::::::::::: challenge

-###  Distinguishing Semantic Shift vs. Covariate Shift
+###  Distinguishing semantic shift vs. covariate shift

 You trained a model using the CIFAR-10 dataset to classify images into 10 classes (e.g., airplanes, dogs, trucks).
 Now, you deploy the model to classify images found on the internet.
 Consider the following scenarios and classify each as **Semantic Shift**, **Covariate Shift**, or **Both**.
 Provide reasoning for your choice.